 Not always next to the computer, but you would like to learn a siman (chapter) from the Mishnah Berurah?
 The program allows you to print the texts and gives you a variety of options on how you can print them such as multiple prints (what you want printed on that particular page) and with or without nikkud (vowels).

 This program can run on any PC that is running windows 95/98/NT/2000/ME/XP, but the computer must have at least 32MB of RAM and a CD-ROM drive.

-The software can be purchased online at www.davka.com and/or at your better local Jewish bookstore.
+This product can be purchased online at www.davka.com or at your better local Jewish bookstore.